 |Reverend George C. Gilbert, Jr., Assistant to the Pastor

 Currently, Reverend Gilbert believes that a prophetic voice must be sounded off.
-In this vain, he has served as the Special Assistant for Constituent Services and Religious Affairs for former Councilmembers of Washington, D.C.
-Rev. Gilbert is always advocating and advising behind the scenes fighting for Christ and His causes.
-He is the lead organizer and voice, in the metropolitan area, for a campaign against Construction companies who refuse to hire Washington, D.C. residents.
-The Howard University Alumni honored Rev.Gilbert with the Community Activist Award in 2002.
-On December 30, 2007, the Mayor Byron Brown of Buffalo, New York proclaimed that Day Reverend George C. Gilbert, Jr. Day.
-In August 2013, Rev. Gilbert was a convention speaker for the Progressive National Baptist Convention (PNBC).
-Lastly, the Washington Post highlighted Pastor Gilbert, Rev. Gilbert, and Xavier on Father’s Day weekend 2013 for what they represented in the community.
+In this vein, he has served as the Special Assistant for Constituent Services and Religious Affairs for former D.C.
+Councilmembers.
+Reverend Gilbert is always advocating and advising behind the scenes fighting for Christ and His causes.
+He is one of the lead organizers and voices in the District of Columbia for justice and Black Power and mobility.
+The Howard University Alumni honored Reverend Gilbert with the Community Activist Award in 2012.
+Mayor Byron Brown of Buffalo, New York proclaimed December 30, 2013, as Reverend George C. Gilbert, Jr. Day.
+In August 2013, Reverend Gilbert was a convention speaker for the Progressive National Baptist Convention.
+The Washington Post highlighted Pastor Gilbert, Reverend Gilbert and Xavier during Father’s Day weekend 2013 for their contributions to and representation in the community.

 Although Reverend Gilbert heard the call of God at an early age, he finally accepted the call and preached his initial sermon in May 1999.
 Reverend Gilbert believes that we are saved to serve and that a minister must follow Jesus’ mandates.
 He further understands that only what he does for Christ will last.